smartcryptotech/electrum-sct/contrib/osx/README.md

     cd electrum-sct
     ./contrib/osx/make_osx

-This creates both a folder named Electrum-NYC.app and the .dmg file.
+This creates both a folder named Electrum-SCT.app and the .dmg file.

 ## 2. Building the image deterministically (WIP)